jcouyang/dhall-aws-cloudformation/README.md

 $ stack run
 ```

+## Known Issue
-:warn: the following CloudFormation definitions won't be generated due to invalid type definition or cycling reference
+:warning: the following CloudFormation definitions will raise assertion error due to invalid type definition such as empty type or cyclic import

 ```
   [
     "AWS::EMR",